RocketPy-Team/RocketPy/docs/user/sensitivity.rst

 The first column of the summary table are the sensitivity coefficients shown by the previous plot.
 The next two columns shows the nominal mean and sd.
-If they were not provided to the model, the columns will show the estimated mean and sd.
+If they were not provided to the model, the columns will show the estimated mean and standard deviation.
 Finally, the last column shows the linear effect of one unit change, scaled by the sd, of the parameter on the apogee.
-For instance, if the mass increases by 1 unit of the sd, that is, if the mass increases by :math:`0.5` Kg, then we would expect the apogee to decrease by -89.9 meters.
+For instance, if the mass increases by 1 unit of the sd, that is, if the mass increases by :math:`0.5` kg, then we would expect the apogee to decrease by -89.9 meters.

-By looking at the lower end of the summary table, we see three measures associated with the apogee: (i) the estimated value ; (ii) the standard deviation; (iii) the :math:`95\%` symmetric prediction interval.
+By looking at the lower end of the summary table, we see three measures associated with the apogee:

+(i) the estimated value;
+(ii) the standard deviation;
+(iii) the :math:`95\%` symmetric prediction interval.
 The prediction ranges from 3562 to 4000, containing values below 3600, the target apogee.

 One can actually compute that the probability that the apogee being at least 3600 is approximately :math:`94.7\%`.
 This means that there is a